theodo/TheodoRogerCmsBundle/Resources/doc/index.md

-Getting Started with Theodo ThothCMSBundle
+Getting Started with Theodo RogerCMSBundle
 ==========================================

 WARNING: This bundle is still under developpement and it's not considered stable.